-At TBS we hold an Open Evening and an Information Evening for parent(s) and carers(s) of children in Year 6 and a transition day for young people in Year 6, and feedback from these events is pleasing.
+TBS holds an Open Evening and an Information Evening for parent(s) and carers(s) of children in Year 6 and a transition day for young people in Year 6, and feedback from these events is pleasing.
 This gives parent(s) and carer(s) the opportunity to ask questions and view the facilities.
 In addition to the Year 6 transition day, young people with SEND have access to enhanced transition sessions.

-For young people transferring to TBS at other times in the school year, we undertaken literacy assessments on entry and gather information from the previous school.
+For young people transferring to TBS at other times in the academic year, we undertaken literacy assessments on entry and gather information from the previous school.